 What are Core Web Vitals?

 CWV (Core Web Vitals) are formed of three key metrics and collectively, they measure user experience.
-They will become direct ranking factors as of May 2021.
+They have already started to become direct ranking factors from June 2021.

 1) Largest Contentful Paint (LCP) – this measures loading performance.
 Specifically, how long the largest text or image is painted.
 For a good user experience, this should take place within the first 2.5 seconds of the page initially loading.